evanchladny/12-15-2021-Wind-Storm/README.md

 In my reanalysis, I used ERA5 data for the day to understand the broad system and what areas recieved the highest winds.
 To further showcase where the highest winds were, I highlighted the 100 mph contour in the gust maps.
 Finally, I plotted all the areas that experienced 100+ mph wind gusts.

 In the 'Output' file, there are 'GIFs' and 'Images' folders.
-The 'Images' folder simply contains the frames that are found the GIFs in the 'GIFs' folder.
+The 'Images' folder simply contains the frames that are found the GIFs in the 'GIFs' folder, along with the 100+ mph wind gust map.